kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>I dunno: maybe the listings of Python, Java and .NET in these skill sets were typos.
 But they were there so it's something to keep in mind as you build your skill set...especially regarding Python.</p>

 <p>In my 2017 post, I predicted server-side Node would evolve into a big required skill set.
-But I didn't see a huge demand for this in the 2022 jobs I saw.</p>
+But I didn't see a huge demand for it in the 2022 jobs I saw.</p>

 <p>But a coding test for a beauty company job required that I host JSON data from a Node server.
-And then fetch the data using, you guessed it, <i>React</i>.</p>
+And then fetch the data using, you guessed it, React.</p>

 <p>So learning some Node back end stuff is worth your time.
 Creating a consumable REST API using Node on your own is good practice.</p>
 </li>

 <li class="post__list-item">
 <h3><b>The line dividing front end web developer jobs and DevOps jobs is getting really REALLY small</b></h3>
 <p>As mentioned above, knowing how to manage cloud-based services is a desirable skill set.
-This is because DevOps, the intricate process of rapidly deploying code, is now as common as Git commits.</p>
+This is because companies want the best DevOps setup they can get.

+Devops is the combination of best practices and tooling (like Cloud services) to be used for fast, efficient code deployments.
+And based on my interviews, it's getting so that developers should know DevOps as well as they know Git commits.</p>

 <p>Knowing how to configure an automated build/deployment process using things like <a href="https://www.jenkins.io/">Jenkins</a>, <a href="https://aws.amazon.com/">AWS</a>, <a href="https://azure.microsoft.com/en-us/">Azure</a> and unit tests is the biggest nice-to-have skill for FE devs.
 Currently, I have only basic knowledge of this, which probably prevented my moving forward for a few interviews.</p>

 <p>If you're a front end developer, you're using npm to manage app dependencies and Git to manage source code.
 Cloud services have a somewhat parallel process so spend some time learning them.</p>